 Initialisation of coupled forecasts and ocean monitoring

-Ocean initial conditions are the main source of predictability at seasonal time scales, being especially important in the prediction of ENSO (El Niño Southern Oscillation) and its impact on the climate system.
+Ocean and Sea-ice initial conditions are the main source of predictability at seasonal time scales, being especially important in the prediction of ENSO (El Niño Southern Oscillation) and its impact on the climate system.
 More generally, the correct initialisation of the upper ocean thermal structure is considered instrumental in the prediction of the tropical SST at seasonal timescales.
 At the monthly time scales, the prediction of phenomena such as the MJO (Madden Julian Oscillation) requires the correct representation of the ocean-atmosphere interactions.
-The current operational ocean reanalysis is ORA-S4, and it goes back to September 1957.
-The period 1981-2009 is used to initialise the calibrating hindcasts of the S4 seasonal forecasting system (Molteni et al., 2011).
-The earlier period of the reanalysis has been used to initialise CMIP5 decadal predictions.

-An ensemble of ocean analyses (five in total) is performed to sample the uncertainty in the ocean initial conditions.
-The ensemble of ocean initial conditions provided by the five analyses contributes to the creation of the ensemble of forecasts for the probabilistic predictions at monthly and seasonal ranges.
+An ensemble of ocean and sea-ice analyses (five in total) is performed to sample the uncertainty in the ocean and sea-ice initial conditions.
+The ensemble of initial conditions provided by the five analyses contributes to the creation of the ensemble of forecasts for the probabilistic predictions at medium, monthly and seasonal ranges.
 The ensemble can also be used to estimate the uncertainty in the climate signals from the ocean reanalysis.
-By construction, the ensemble samples uncertainty in the wind stress, in the observation coverage, and in the ocean state chosen to initialise the reanalysis.
+The five ensemble members in OCEAN5 are generated by sampling uncertainty in the forcing fields, in the observation locations, and in the ocean state chosen to initialise the reanalysis.

-The ingredients: ocean model, surface fluxes, data assimilation and ocean observations
+The ingredients: ocean model, surface forcing, data assimilation and ocean observations

 Ocean initial conditions for the global ocean could in principle be estimated by forcing an ocean model with atmospheric fluxes of heat, momentum and fresh water.
 However both ocean models and atmospheric fluxes are far from perfect, and the estimation thus obtained (first guess) can have substantial uncertainty.
 In order to improve the estimation of the state of the ocean, this first guess is combined with ocean observations via a data assimilation procedure.

-Daily surface fluxes of heat, momentum and fresh water are used to force the ocean model and to produce the first guess or the state of the ocean.
-The source of fluxes used in Ocean-S4 is shown in the diagram above.
-Prior to 1989, the surface fluxes are from the ERA-40 atmospheric reanalysis.
-From the period 1989-2009, the surface fluxes are from ERA-Interim reanalysis.
-From 2010 onwards, when Ocean-S4 started operational running, daily surface fluxes were derived from the operational ECMWF atmospheric analysis.
+Surface forcing fluxes: heat, momentum and fresh water fluxes are used to force the ocean model and to produce the first guess or the state of the ocean.
+The source of forcing fluxes used in OCEAN5 is shown in the diagram below.
+Prior to 1979, the surface forcing fluxes are from the ERA-40 atmospheric reanalysis.
+From the period 1979-2014, the surface forcing fluxes are from ERA-Interim reanalysis.
+From 2015 onwards, OCEAN5 started to use surface forcing fluxes derived from the ECMWF operational NWP.

-The NEMOVAR ocean data assimilation, in its 3D-var FGAT mode, is used to assimilate temperature and salinity profiles as well as along track altimeter derived sea level anomalies.
-The assimilation window is 10 days for the reanalysis stream ORAS4, while a variable length window is used for the real time stream ORTS4 (for more information about the Ocean-S4 streams see below).
-A bias correction scheme is used to correct the model/forcing errors.
-The bias correction is needed to ameliorate the spurious variability that can arise from changes in the observing system.
-The spatial distribution and time variations of the assimilation increments and bias correction terms is displayed in the Ocean-S4 ocean reanalysis product web pages
+The ocean data assimilation system: the NEMOVAR in its 3D-Var FGAT configuration is used to assimilate temperature and salinity profiles, sea-ice concentration (SIC) and altimeter derived along-track sea-level anomalies (SLA) data.
+The sea surface temperature (SST) data is also used to constrain ocean upper temperature through a simple nudging scheme.
+The assimilation window is 5 days for the OCEAN5-BRT stream while a variable length window is used for the OCEAN5-RT stream (for more information about the streams see below).
+A multi-scales bias correction scheme is used to correct the model/forcing errors.
+The bias correction is also needed to ameliorate the spurious variability that can arise from changes in the global ocean observing system.

-Ocean Observations are used to improve the ocean estimate given by the first guess.
-The figure above offers an schematic view of the different data sources used in Ocean-S4.
+Ocean Observations: are used to improve the ocean estimate given by the first guess.
+The figure above offers an schematic view of the different data sources used in OCEAN5.
 The following types of ocean observation are used:

 - Temperature and salinity profiles (T/S).
-The profiles are from the quality-controlled EN3 v2a data-set with XBT depth corrections until 2010, and from the Global Telecommunications System (GTS) thereafter.
-The T/S profiles consisting of the several data-types: XBTs (T only); CTDs (T/S); moorings (T/S); Argo profilers (T/S); and APBs (or elephant seals, T/S).
+The profiles are from the quality-controlled EN4 with Expendable BathyThermograph (XBT) and Mechanical bathythermograph (MBT) depth corrections until May 2015, and from Global Telecommunications System (GTS) thereafter.
+The T/S profiles consisting of the several data-types: XBTs and MBT; CTDs; moorings; Argo floats; and APBs (or mammal-based).

-- Altimeter derived sea level anomalies (SLA), from AVISO, available from November 1992 onwards.
-The along track product is assimilated via NEMOVAR.
-Global mean values from the AVISO gridded maps of sea level anomaly (MSLA) are used to constrain the global fresh water budget.
+- Altimeter derived sea level anomalies (SLA).
+The along-track SLA data used in OCEAN5 is the AVISO DT2014 (reprocessed until December 2014, then NRT) data set, now distributed by Copernicus Marine Environment Monitoring Service (CMEMS).
+The along track product is available from 1993 onwards and assimilated via NEMOVAR.
+Global mean values from the AVISO gridded maps of sea level anomaly (MSLA) are also used to constrain the global fresh water budget.

-Sea Surface Temperature (SST) and sea-ice.
-From September 1957 until November 1981) the SST/sea-ice are taken from the ERA-40 archive.
-From December 1981 until December 2009, SST/sea-ice are taken from the NCEP OI v2 weekly product, (Reynolds in the figure) and from January 2010 onwards the OSTIA SST/sea-ice is used.
-The SST and sea-ice information is used to constrain the upper level ocean temperature via a newtonian relaxation scheme.
+- Sea Surface Temperature (SST).
+From 1979 until December 2007, the SST are taken from the HadISSTv2 product.
+From January 2008 onwards, the OSTIA operational SST is used.
+The SST information is used to constrain the upper level ocean temperature via a newtonian relaxation scheme.

 The reanalysis and real time streams

-- A historical ocean reanalysis from 19570901 to present, updated every 10 days with a 6 day delay.
+- OCEAN5-BRT: The Behind-Real-Time component of OCEAN5 produces a historical ocean reanalysis from 19790101 to present (ORAS5), updated every 5 days with a delay varying from 7 to 11 days.
 It is used to initialise the coupled hindcasts needed for calibration of coupled model output.
-This stream is called ORAS4, for Ocean Re-Analysis System 4.

 The data archive